 This project aims to bring volunteers to some of the most underfunded communities in Ho Chi Minh City.
-Working with disadvantage populations, the project offers hope and education to many people that are in great need.
+Working with disadvantaged populations, the project offers hope and education to many people that are in great need.
 From working with special needs children and orphans to helping out a public hospital, there is always work to be done.
 Through cultural exchanges, the project gives opportunities to people who can benefit most.

 What's not Included